Friday March 25 8:00am to 9:00am

 Police officers, paramedics, and firefighters are commonly known as first responders.
 First responders are individuals who are trained to respond to emergencies.
 They are the first to arrive to a scene to provide emergency assistance.
 Now, we can add a fourth first responder, a police social worker.
 With the collaboration of EMS workers and social workers, these first responders can assist communities in a multitude of aspects.
 Over the past two years, we (EMS and police social worker), have had the privilege of working alongside each other.
 Emergency responders go above and beyond to serve their communities, keeping residents safe.
 However, the needs of the public are sometimes greater than the services the EMS can provide.
 Both first responders are tasked with responding to crisis situations.
 With the assistance of police social workers, community members can be directed to programs and services which can potentially avoid another EMS call in the future.
 Medics respond with goal of providing life-sustaining treatment and transporting patients to higher levels of care unavailable in the field.
 What happens when the patient requires further services that don't warrant a trip to the hospital?
 When EMS can collaborate with social services, not only does the patient receive the ultimate care, but it also reduces the load on the hospital systems.
 If EMS and social services can have a near symbiotic relationship, the primary goal of providing care in the best interest of the patient can be achieved both short and long term.
 This session is appropriate for all EMS levels.

-Over the past six months, clinicians from across Pennsylvania have been reviewing the current BLS, AEMT, ALS and CCT protocols and suggesting/debating changes and additions.
-Implementation of these new protocols is expected to take effect July 1 2023; attend this session and get an overview of the new protocols and the rationale behind some of the changes.
-EMS West's Regional Medical Director will also review some regional QA findings and provide additional clinical insights.
+Clinicians from across Pennsylvania have been reviewing the current BLS, AEMT, ALS and CCT protocols and suggesting/debating changes and additions; attend this session and get an overview of the possible new protocols and the rationale behind some of the changes.
+EMS West's Regional Medical Director will also review some regional QA findings and provide additional clinical insights, specifically in regards to regional Ketamine administration.
+EMS calls that have made National and local headlines will also be discusses and reviewed.
 This session is appropriate for all EMS levels.

 As EMS advances, there are more and more relevant studies in scientific journals, but how can you know which ones really matter?
 This quick statistics primer will help you figure out whether a study is worth your time.
 This session is appropriate for all EMS levels.